ncitron/oframl/README.md

 ## oframl
-Oframl is a simple framework for build Farcaster Frames in OCaml.
+Oframl is a simple framework for building Farcaster Frames in OCaml.

 ## usage